<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Sun, 15 Mar 2026 00:00:00 GMT</pubDate>

-<description>Rust TUI, 71 skills, 37 agents, and a knowledge system that deploys to Claude Code, Codex, Copilot, Gemini CLI, Cursor, and five more platforms.
-Context engineering as a portable engineering artifact.</description>
+<description>agents-in-a-box is a Rust TUI with 71 skills, 37 agents, and a knowledge system that deploys to Claude Code, Codex, Copilot, Gemini CLI, Cursor, and 5 more platforms.
+Context engineering as a portable artifact.</description>

 <category>tools-tips</category>